 The VTech brand is synonymous with high-quality kid-friendly tech.
 This smartwatch is a great choice for younger kids who aren’t ready for an Apple Watch.
 The VTech Kidizoom has an inbuilt camera for videos and photos.
 You can customisable faces, too.
 It has a timer, alarm, games and more.
 It doesn’t offer fitness tracking, but for any young child who wants to feel more mature, it’s great.

 Garmin Vivofit Jr.2

 If you want fitness tracking functions on your child’s smartwatch, the Garmin Vivofit Jr 2 is a great choice.
-It offers both a reward system and fitness tracker to teach your child about doing chores and living in a healthy way and it can sync with a parent’s smartphone for more control.
-With its long battery life and wide range of styles to choose from, it’s a good choice for younger kids, although older ones might find the games dull.
+It offers a reward system and fitness tracking.
+This teaches your child about doing chores and living in a healthy way.
+It can sync with a parent’s smartphone for more control.
+With a long battery life and a wide range of styles to choose from, it’s great for younger kids.
+Older ones might find the games dull.

 With every year, the Apple Watch moves closer to no longer requiring an iPhone to make it operational.
-At the moment, however, you still need a smartphone to set up and maintain this wearable device.
-For that reason alone it isn’t the best choice of smartwatch for kids – and the high cost will be an additional deterrent.
-However, with lots of other options on the market, your son or daughter can still enjoy excellent smartphone functionality with a different model.
+At the moment, you still need a smartphone to set up and maintain this device.
+It’s a great choice, but remember there are lots of alternatives so your son or daughter can still enjoy smartphone functionality on the budget you have.

 Emma is an experienced Editor, Copywriter and Visual Editor.
 When not working, Emma enjoys life with her new baby girl, partner and Jack Russell Terrier in the lovely countryside of the South West UK.